Qilibi Khan

-Qilibi Khan (Chinese: 俟力苾可汗, (Pinyin): qílìbì kěhàn, (Wade-Giles): ch'i-li-pi k'o-han, Middle Chinese: (Guangyun) /ltc/, died 647), personal name Ashina Simo (阿史那思摩), Chinese name Li Simo (李思摩), full regal title Yiminishuqilibi Khagan (乙彌泥孰俟力苾可汗), Tang noble title Prince of Huaihua (懷化王), was a member of the Eastern Turkic (Göktürk) royal house who was given the title of Khan of Eastern Turks for several years, as a vassal of the Chinese Tang dynasty.
+Yiminishuqilibi Qaghan (乙彌泥孰俟力苾可汗), personal name Ashina Simo (阿史那思摩), and commonly known as Qilibi Qaghan (Chinese: 俟力苾可汗, (Pinyin): qílìbì kěhàn, (Wade-Giles): ch'i-li-pi k'o-han, Middle Chinese: (Guangyun) /ltc/, died 647) was a member of the Eastern Turkic (Göktürk) royal house and the Khagan of Eastern Turks from 639 to 647.
+Simo served as a vassal of the Chinese Tang dynasty, as a vassal he was given the Tang noble title Prince of Huaihua (懷化王) as well as the surname Li (李思).

 Background

 After Emperor Taizong of Tang conquered the Eastern Turkic Khaganate in 630, he briefly settled the Eastern Turks within Tang borders, but after a failed assassination attempt against him by Ashina Jiesheshuai, a member of the Eastern Turkic royal house, in 639, he changed his mind and decided to resettle the Eastern Turks between the Great Wall and the Gobi Desert, to serve as a buffer between the Tang and Xueyantuo.
 He made Ashina Simo (later Qilibi Khan) –also a member of Eastern Turkic royal house– Yiminishuqilibi Khan (Qilibi Khan), and Ashina Simo served as the khan of the recreated Eastern Turkic Khaganate for several years.
 However, in 644, faced with constant pressure from the Xueyantuo, Ashina Simo's people abandoned him and fled south back to Tang territory.
 Ashina Simo himself also returned to the Tang and served as a Tang general until his death, probably in 645.